TheSmartCooking/Front-end/content/privacy-policy.md

 ## Transparency and Control

-- Our website is **open-source on GitHub**, so users can verify data handling.
+- Our site is **open-source on GitHub**, so users can verify data handling.
 - You have the right to access your data and understand how it is used.
 - You may request data deletion by contacting us or opening a GitHub issue.